 What’s the beef with eating less meat?

-[We occasionally see an article that fits into the Greener Growth ethos perfectly.
-This comes from the latest Pipers Farm monthly journal and has some real wisdom to share.
+This essay comes from the latest Pipers Farm monthly journal and has some real wisdom to share.
 It’s clearly written by those who care about farming and animal husbandry.
 We highly recommend you pay them a visit.]

 There is a new buzz word in the air, a word that as soon as it leaves your mouth can instantly change the vibe in a room.
 That word is ‘vegan’.
 You see the minute you read this word, I bet you had a reaction.
 It’s a word that in its nature divides and causes an opinion.